raamana/neuropredict/docs/faq.rst

 * *What is the overarching goal for neuropredict?*

-    * To offer a comprehensive report on predictive analysis effortlessly!
+    * To offer a comprehensive report on predictive analysis effortlessly while following all the best practices!

     * Aiming to interface directly with the outputs of various neuroimaging tools